tomorrowbiostasis/Biostasis-Backend/README.md

   - Integration tests:

-    **❗ Requires database and redis connection.
+    **❗ Requires database and Redis connection.
 So, the appropriate docker instance (only db) should be running.**

         yarn test:integration